 Figure 69: Resulting adjacent peak interference power density level at a space station with an altitude of 330 km caused by all DA2GC AS ( 2nd case with 12 AS/GS site at an altitude of 10 km) for carrier frequencies of 2015 MHz, 2017.5 MHz and 2020 MHz

+Impact of Satellite Earth station on DA2GC GS

+[The impact of satellite feeder link stations on the reception of the DA2GC RL (TR103 054) at the GS is still to be evaluated.
+Due to high transmission power of the satellite feeder link stations a certain separation distance between such stations dependent on applied antenna diagrams and the corresponding tilts of the main beams is expected to be required as a mitigation method.]

-Conclusions on compatibility between DA2GC RL and space services
+Conclusions on compatibility between DA2GC RL (TR 103 054) and space services

 The evaluations demonstrate that a deployment of the DA2GC RL in the band 2010-2025 MHz would cause no harmful interference into space station receivers of the Space Research Services operating in the adjacent band above 2025 MHz,- even in a worst case situation - if the appropriate Tx filtering of the DA2GC AS is implemented.
 This applies even for the highest possible DA2GC carrier frequency of 2020 MHz, where a safety margin of about 9 dB remains.

-The impact of satellite feeder link stations on the reception of the DA2GC RL at the GS is still to be evaluated.
-Due to high transmission power of the satellite feeder link stations a certain separation distance between such stations dependent on applied antenna diagrams and the corresponding tilts of the main beams is expected to be required as a mitigation method.5.14.2
+[see 5.14.2]